George Brown Papers, Drafts of the Quebec Resolutions, Amended Distribution of Powers (“General Legislature”) (21 October 1864)

 31. The Public Debt and Public Property.

 [1] Unlike the previous papers, MG24 B40 3746-47, 3750-51 were likely submitted to committee.
-One can find an unamended copy of MG24 B40 3746 formally considered to the committee on October 21st, 1864 in Bernard’s “Minutes”, pp. 97-98 in this volume.
-The amendments in this paper however are contemporaneous, since are the resolutions and their amendments were submitted and accepted on this date by the committee of delegates.
-For this reason, I have dated tentatively this document on October 21st, 1864.
+One can find an unamended copy of MG24 B40 3746 formally considered to the committee on October 21st, 1864 in Bernard’s “Minutes” in this volume.
+The amendments in this paper however are contemporaneous, since the resolutions and their amendments were submitted and accepted on this date by the committee of delegates.
+For this reason, I have tentatively dated this document on October 21st, 1864.

 There are two important points that should be highlighted for MG24 B40 3746 (above).
-First, the language describing the juris-dictions of each level of government is significantly different across all drafts in this volume.
-MG24 B40 3746 focuses on the powers of the federal jurisdiction, and it describes the division of its powers from the local jurisdiction with the word “exclusive” (see the last provision no. 32 on the next page).
-The words “except” and “especially” are also used, while the post-Charlottetown division of powers used word “respective”.
+First, the language describing the jurisdictions of each level of government is significantly different across all drafts in this volume.
+MG24 B40 3746 focuses on the powers of the federal jurisdiction, and it describes the distribution of its powers from the local jurisdiction with the word “exclusive” (see the last provision no. 32 on the next page).
+The words “except” and “especially” are also used, while the post-Charlottetown distribution of powers used the word “respective” (for the post-Charlottetown division of powers, see Lieutenant-Governor’s Sep.
+22 despatch on p.
+110 of this volume).
 The significance of this language should be more closely studied, but it is clear that ‘respective’ is not as strong as ‘exclusive’, and also clear that the Canadian delegates thought that “exclusive” might not have been enough since they added “especially” in provision no. 32 (on the next page).
-This language most likely captures a desire to give protection to local jurisdictions but, also a desire to constrain local powers by overly defining them while giving more ‘elasticity’ to the federal jurisdiction.
+This language most likely captures a desire to give protection to local jurisdictions but also a desire to constrain local powers by overly defining them while giving more ‘elasticity’ to the federal jurisdiction.

-Second, the general framework in the federal powers (in the document above) seems to follow another feature of the post-Charlottetown text (see p.
-77 in this volume).
+Second, the general framework in the federal powers (in the document above) seems to follow another feature of the post-Charlottetown text.
 Like the post-Charlottetown text, MG24 B40 3746 strongly favours the centralization and control of the economy to the federal jurisdiction (the first 22 resolutions seem to be related to economic matters, while the rest focus on matters of uniformity – e.g., militia, criminal law, and judiciary, and the jurisdiction over “Indians”), whereas non-economic matters tend to be exclusively placed under the jurisdiction of the local or provincial government, given their variations, but in a way that is especially defined in greater detail.
-As I explore below (see “Amended Provincial Division of Powers”, October 24th, 1864, p.
-17 in this volume), efforts to protect local matters (with exclusive powers) may have ended up em-powering federal jurisdictions by overly constraining the former (in provincial legal language of jurisdiction).
+As I explore below (see “amended distribution of powers (‘local legislature’),” October 24th, 1864, p.
+21 in this volume), efforts to protect local matters (with exclusive powers) may have ended up empowering federal jurisdictions by overly constraining the former (in provincial legal language of jurisdiction).
 [C.D.]

 [5] This list of powers was in fact resubmitted later on this day to the committee with all the amendments accepted, except resolutions 29 to 32 excised.
-See Bernard’s “Minutes”, p.
-99 in this volume.
+See Bernard’s “Minutes,” pp. 143-144 in this volume.
+[C.D.]